 - Enlarging the opening can be considered if the above options don’t provide the required clearance.

 It may be beneficial to use other types of doors like pocket doors, sliding doors, and folding doors.
-A CAPS contractor can show you how deviating from a standard door can improve your home while also ensuring your safety.
+A professional contractor certified in aging-in-place renovation can show you how deviating from a standard door can improve your home while also ensuring your safety.

 - Vehicle Access